ReCamMaster: Camera-Controlled Generative Rendering from A Single Video: Abstract

 \section{Abstract}

 Camera control has been actively studied in text or image conditioned video generation tasks.
 However, altering camera trajectories of a given video remains under-explored, despite its importance in the field of video creation.
 It is non-trivial due to the extra constraints of maintaining multiple-frame appearance and dynamic synchronization.
 To address this, we present ReCamMaster, a camera-controlled generative video re-rendering framework that reproduces the dynamic scene of an input video at novel camera trajectories.
-The core innovation lies in harnessing the generative capabilities of pre-trained text-to-video models through a simple yet powerful video conditioning mechanism—its capability often overlooked in current research.
+The core innovation lies in harnessing the generative capabilities of pre-trained text-to-video models through a simple yet powerful video conditioning mechanism—its capability is often overlooked in current research.
 To overcome the scarcity of qualified training data, we construct a comprehensive multi-camera synchronized video dataset using Unreal Engine 5, which is carefully curated to follow real-world filming characteristics, covering diverse scenes and camera movements.
 It helps the model generalize to in-the-wild videos.
 Lastly, we further improve the robustness to diverse inputs through a meticulously designed training strategy.
-Extensive experiments tell that our method substantially outperforms existing state-of-the-art approaches and strong baselines.
+Extensive experiments show that our method substantially outperforms existing state-of-the-art approaches.
 Our method also finds promising applications in video stabilization, super-resolution, and outpainting.
+Our code and dataset are publicly available at: \url{https://github.com/KwaiVGI/ReCamMaster}.